Hong Kong startup challenges Android-Apple dominance | DW | 26.07.2019

 KaiOS owes a lot of its success to Reliance Jio, a telecom company owned by India's richest man, Mukesh Ambani.

-The company has sold more than 50 million of its smart feature phones, known as JioPhone, within two years of the phone's launch in late 2017.
+The company has sold more than 50 million of its smart feature phones, known as JioPhone, in India within two years of the phone's launch in late 2017.
 The $20 phones are powered by KaiOS and are bundled with cheap data plans.
+The JioPhone's success has made KaiOS the second most popular mobile operating system in the country overtaking iOS.
+Android remains the most popular OS by some distance.

 Codeville says while Asia is KaiOS' biggest market by far, he expects the Middle East and Africa market to grow the fastest this year.